LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 This image requires:

 * **Blob storage** shared between all containers running the image -- see [Blob Storage configuration](../blob-storage.md)
+* **Volume** shared between all containers running the image mounted on `/var/keys`, used to store data protection keys.
+Files on this volume are few, seldom written to and read only during container startup, therefore this can be any low-performing shared volume provided by whatever orchestrator you use.

 [!include[Common prerequisites](../includes/common-requisites.md)]